top of page

 ON THIS DAY

-Right back Gary Charles made his final appearance for Villa aged 28 before moving on to S.L.
+• Right back Gary Charles, 28, makes his 104th and final appearance in a Villa shirt (102 Starts) before moving on to S.L.
 Benfica for a fee of £1,500,000 later this month.
 Charles missed the entire 1996-97 season after suffering a horrific injury in April 1996 and fought his way back to first team contention.
-Charles however wouldn’t be able to hold down a place or reach his pre injury form and was mainly used as a substitute under John Gregory.
-In total, Charles made 105 appearances and scored 4 goals from 1994-95 to 1998-99.
+Charles however wouldn’t be able to hold down a place or reach his pre injury form and was mainly used as a substitute under John Gregory - although he hit 3 goals in 9 games following his return.
+In total, Charles would leave with a record of W55 D24 L25, 4 Goals, 11 Assists and 4 Bookings across his interrupted Villa career.

 Aston Villa